-Having found a way to beat the crowds, Roberta and I booked the rest of our trip-return flights from Oslo to Stavanger-the closest airport to Preikestolen on Norwegian Air at an unbeatable price of $110 round-trip with checked bags; one night stay in Stavanger; and one night at the Preikestolen Mountain Lodge.
+Having beaten the crowds, Roberta, and I booked the rest of our trip-return flights from Oslo to Stavanger-the closest airport to Preikestolen on Norwegian Air at an unbeatable price of $110 round-trip with checked bags; one-night stay in Stavanger; and one night at the Preikestolen Mountain Lodge.

 When we woke up at 1:00 am, the forecast was calling for heavy rain.
-I, unfortunately, did not have rain paints but the lodge offers them to rent!
+I, unfortunately, did not have rain paints, but the lodge offers them to rent!
 We met Chris, our guide, his dog, and two other hikers in the parking lot at 2 am.
 Chris gave us headlamps and walking sticks.
 Then we were off.
-Not but 10 minutes into the hike, it began to pour.
+Not but 10 minutes into the hike, it poured.
 It rained heavily for the first hour of our 3-hour hike, which made hiking in the dark with walking sticks even more of a challenge.
 But getting to the top and seeing only two other people made the early morning hike in the rain and dark entirely worth it.
-There wasn’t really much of a sunrise because of the weather but the view was spectacular nonetheless.
+There wasn’t much of a sunrise because of the weather but the view was spectacular.

-Luckily for us the lodge has late check out for guests who do the sunrise tour so Roberta and I were able to take a short nap after our hike and before heading back to Stavanger to catch our return flight to Oslo.
-This time we took the ferry route back, though it wasn’t as exciting as I thought it would be.
+Luckily for us, the lodge has a late check out for guests who do the sunrise tour so Roberta and I could take a short nap after our hike and before heading back to Stavanger to catch our return flight to Oslo.
+This time we took the ferry route back though it wasn’t as exciting as I thought it would be.
 The ride was short and there weren’t many photo ops.
-So, we just sat inside and ate sandwiches.
+So, we sat inside and ate sandwiches.

 For anyone going to the area, I highly recommend doing their sunrise hike, or one of their other trips for a unique experience in some of Norway’s most beautiful places.